zargony/smarthome-metering/README.md

 ### Gas

 A [Honeywell IN-Z61] impulse sensor is attached to my [GMT BK-G4] gas meter.
-One impulse is sent every 0.01 m³.
+One impulse is sent every 0.01 m³ (10 liters).
 Impulses are counted and summed up in software.

 ### Water

-**Work in progress** (got no sensor yet).

-Our [Ebeling & Sohn ES40-13] water meter allows to attach a [Sensus HRI] sensor.
+The water meter is similar to a [Sensus 420] water meter and allows to attach a [Sensus HRI] sensor.
 [Several variants][Sensus HRI datasheet] exist.
-HRI-A is a simple pulse emitter while HRI-B has an M-Bus data interface.
+HRI-A is a simple pulse emitter while HRI-B has an additional M-Bus data interface.
 While HRI-A would be sufficient, they don't seem to be available anymore nowadays.
 The pulse emitter is a trivial interface, similar to the gas meter.
+One impulse is sent every 0.001 m³ (1 liter).
+Impulses are counted and summed up in software.

 ## Firmware